 HSV-1 infections usually affect the oral cavity, lips, or face, and occasionally genital region, and HSV-2 infections are confined to genital region.
 In HSV 1, labial herpes (‘cold sore’) is the most common manifestation.

 The primary infection is symptomless in most cases but may present as fever, enlarged submandibular lymph nodes, sore throat, gingivostomatitis with ulcers or vesicles, edema, with associated anorexia, pain, and malaise.
 This condition usually lasts for 10–21 days and may be accompanied by an inability to eat or drink.
 Dehydration may be a problem, especially in small children.

 Symptomatic primary infection is most common in children of 1–5 years of age, with an incubation time of 2–12 days (mean about 4 days).
 There may be a prodrome of burning, itching, or tingling pain for some hours followed by groups of vesicles usually on the external borders of the lips.
-Lesions may also be found in the skin surrounding the lips; chin, cheeks, or nose.
+Lesions may also be present in the skin surrounding the lips; chin, cheeks, or nose.
 Within a few days, the vesicles progress to pustules or ulcers with brownish-yellow crusts.
 Pain is most severe in the beginning and resolves during the next 4–5 days.

 Complicating extragenital infections, including aseptic meningitis, have been observed in about 10–20% of cases.
 Paraesthesia or dysesthesia may occur after the genital affection.
 Especially in women, the severity of the primary infection may be associated with a high number of complications and frequent recurrences.
 Previous HSV1 infection reduces the severity and duration of primary HSV2 infection.

 Infection in the newborn may be acquired in utero, at or just after birth.
-The newborn has low resistance to this infection and usually develops the severe disease.
+The newborn has low resistance to this infection and usually develops a severe disease.
 The mortality rate of untreated disease is about 50%.
 Babies with neonatal herpes infection may develop:

 - A disseminated generalized form with many affected organs, including the central nervous system (CNS).